SAP/openapi-specification/sap-schemas/v2.0/README.md

 - **Disambiguation** — when a field name is misleading or overlaps with something similar elsewhere
 - **When NOT to use** — especially useful when multiple operations or schemas cover overlapping domains; stating the boundary explicitly helps agents route correctly

-Structure `x-sap-ai-hint` values using **lightweight, semantically structured Markdown** — well-structured content enables AI systems to more reliably extract meaning, identify conditions, and route decisions:
+Plain text is accepted.
+Where content is structured (sections, conditions, lists), it SHOULD use **lightweight Markdown** — well-structured content enables AI systems to more reliably extract meaning, identify conditions, and route decisions:

+#### Key principles

+- **Structure over prose** — break information into clearly separated units rather than long paragraphs.
-- **Use consistent labels** — mirror the categories above (e.g., **Precondition:**, **Side effects:**, **When NOT to use:**) so AI systems can extract meaning beyond visual formatting.
+- **Semantic labeling** — use consistent, explicit labels to identify intent (e.g., **Precondition**, **Side effects**, **Business context**, **When NOT to use**).
+This improves machine interpretability beyond visual formatting.
-- **Keep content atomic** — one idea per bullet or line; avoid long prose paragraphs.
-- **Reuse patterns across APIs** — predictability across operations matters more than stylistic variation.
+- **Consistency across APIs** — reuse the same labels and structure patterns across similar operations and schemas.
+Predictability matters more than stylistic variation.
-- **Lightweight Markdown only** — bullets, bold labels, `inline code` for fields and identifiers.
-Avoid tables and deep nesting.
+- **Lightweight Markdown only** — prefer bullets, bold labels, and `inline code` for fields and identifiers.
+Avoid tables and deep nesting, which may reduce parsing reliability.
+- **Keep content atomic and scannable** — one idea per bullet or line to support extraction and reasoning.

 Example: